kopia/kopia/site/content/docs/Features/_index.md

 ### Backup Files and Directories Using Snapshots

-Kopia creates snapshots of the files and directories you designate, then [encrypts](#end-to-end-zero-knowledge-encryption) these snapshots before they leave your computer, and finally uploads these encrypted snapshots to cloud/network/local storage called a [repository](../repositories/).
+Kopia creates snapshots of the files and directories you designate, then [encrypts](#end-to-end-zero-knowledge-encryption) these snapshots before they leave your computer, then finally uploads these encrypted snapshots to into a [repository](../repositories/) saved on cloud/network/local storage.
 Snapshots are maintained as a set of historical point-in-time records based on [policies](#policies-control-what-and-how-filesdirectories-are-saved-in-snapshots) that you define.

 Kopia uses [content-addressable storage](https://en.wikipedia.org/wiki/Content-addressable%20storage) for snapshots, which has many benefits: